-APPALACHIAN STATE UNIVERSITY Federal Direct PLUS Loan for Parents of Dependent Students Federal Loan 6 semester hours See the instructions below for required steps.
+Federal Direct Loan (Unsubsidized) Federal Loan 6 semester hours - undergraduate 5 semester hours - graduate See the instructions below for required steps.
+Federal Direct PLUS Loan for Parents of Dependent Students Federal Loan 6 semester hours See the instructions below for required steps.
 Federal Direct PLUS Loan for Graduate Students Federal Loan 5 semester hours See the instructions below for required steps.
 North Carolina Need- Based Grant (NCNB) State Grant 6 semester hours None UNC Need-Based Grant State Grant 6 semester hours A student may receive the grant for no more than 10 semesters.
-North Carolina Education Lottery State Grant 6 semester hours A student may receive the grant for no more than 10 semesters.
+North Carolina Education Lottery Scholarship State Grant 6 semester hours A student may receive the grant for no more than 10 semesters.
 Appalachian College Opportunity Grant (ACOG): Undergraduate Institution Grant Undergraduate, 12 semester hours; prorated for less than full time enrollment A student may receive the grant for no more than 10 semesters.
 ACOG Supplemental Grant-PLUS Replacement Institution Grant Undergraduate, 12 semester hours; prorated for less than full time enrollment A student may receive the grant for no more than 10 semesters.
 ACOG Supplemental Grant - DL Replacement Institution Grant Undergraduate, 12 semester hours; prorated for less than full time enrollment A student may receive the grant for no more than 10 semesters.
 ACOG-Graduate Institution Grant Graduate, 5 semester hours A student may receive the grant for no more than 10 semesters.

-UNC Campus State Grant 12 semester None Any award/funding not listed on your financial aid award Private Grant, Scholarship, or Loan As required by donor/agencies Submit a sheet listing the name(s) and amount(s).
+APPALACHIAN STATE UNIVERSITY UNC Campus Scholarship State Grant 12 semester hours None Any award/funding not listed on your financial aid award Private Grant, Scholarship, or Loan As required by donor/agencies Submit a sheet listing the name(s) and amount(s).